 New Jersey Alternative Dispute Resolution Attorneys

 Our alternative dispute resolution attorneys will help you explore all of the low conflict methods that are available to you.
 Seeking divorce through traditional litigation is not always in your best interest; therefore, you need a divorce lawyer who can help you decide if an alternative dispute resolution is best for you and your family.
 Through alternative dispute resolution, relationships and assets can be preserved and the possibility of reconciliation explored.
-If reconciliation is a possibility, the family law mediators at Weinberger Divorce & Family Law Group can connect you with a marriage counselor.
+If reconciliation is a possibility, the family law mediators at Weinberger Divorce & Family Law Group, LLC can connect you with a marriage counselor.

 Are you looking for a low conflict divorce or to calmly arrange your child custody or other family law matter?
 Talk to us.
 Schedule an initial consultation with an attorney: (888) 888-0919.